Beaches, Pacific Northwest

 There is North Beach at Tow Hill where there is some awesome surfing possibility.
 Here you can hike up past the blow hole and head up Tow Hill trail where you can get views of the north beach from the first platform and from the top of the hill, you can see Agate beach and Yakan point.
 Balance rock beach is another of the awesome beaches in Haida Gwaii, here you will see balance rock, left from the last ice age, balanced on a very small point, it has defied the winter storms for 10 000 years.

-There are so many beaches on our coast, that it would take a lifetime to visit them all, our BC coastal region is a remote, isolated paradise, we need to protect it at all costs.
+There are so many beaches on our coast, that it would take a lifetime to visit them all, our Pacific Northwest Coastal region is a remote, isolated paradise, we need to protect it at all costs.

 So many people depend on it staying pristine for employment through the tourist trades.
 We must not let it suffer the damage that will come from oil and gas exploration and transport.
 Our government of today seems to not care a wit about this, but when you talk to the people who live and work here, you find that they do care, care enough to fight for its beauty, now and into the future.